How Industrial Floor Coatings Can Add Value to Your Business If you run a business,…

 For exterior applications, we usually recommend first the Surface GripTreat product.
 It requires less maintenance, and it provides longer lasting results outside.

-If the floor is going to be frequently exposed to water and moisture, you should also consider the Surface GripTreat, whether the surface is indoor or outdoor.
+If the floor is going to be frequently exposed to water and moisture, Surface GripTreat is an excellent choice, whether the surface is indoor or outdoor.

 Think of surfaces you’ll find in: